quantalogic/qbrowser/.tasks/01-secon-iteration.md

 ## Tasks

-Fully complete a document the project
+Fix the chrome extention and improve it.